albertbahia/wdi_june_2014/project_three/project_requirements.md

 # Guidelines

-- Your app must be deployed and running on Heroku at the end of this project sprint.
+- Your app must be deployed and running on Heroku (or a hosting service of your choosing) at the end of this project sprint.

 - Your app must be tested (coverage of 80% or greater).
   - Unit testing of models (rspec)